Dry Eye & Red Eye Assessments

 If the underlying cause is blepharitis or lid margin disease, then treating this can often improve the ocular surface and reduce symptoms.

 This can be done by simply applying a hot compress using hot tap water and a clean flannel to the eye each day, and then cleaning the lid margin with the water and the flannel.
 Some people recommend using chemicals such as baby shampoo and sodium bicarbonate, but more often than not, these can cause ocular surface irritation, and so at least initially, are best avoided.

 Regular lubrication in the form of gels or drops can help keep the surface of the eyes wet, and thus reduce symptoms.
 Often, this is combined with lid margin hygiene.

-There are a wide range of eye drops available – consult your optometrist, GP or ophthalmologist for advice on which to use.For a full dry eye and red eye assessment request an appointment at Dynan Opticians today.
+There are a wide range of eye drops available – consult your optometrist, GP or ophthalmologist for advice on which to use.For a full dry eye and red eye assessment Book an Appointment at Dynan Opticians today.